cryptocreeper94-sudo/brewandboard/replit.md

 - **Pricing Model**: Concierge pricing with a 15% service fee on one-off orders, distance-based delivery fees, and subscription tiers.
 - **Blockchain Hallmark System**: Two-tier Solana-based verification for document authenticity (Company Hallmarks for official releases, Subscriber Hallmarks for personalized documents).
 - **Virtual Host**: Allows meeting hosts to order for attendees at different locations with budget controls and unique invite tokens.
 - **Partner Hub**: Provides an accordion-style interface for partners to access information and manage bug reports.
+Features personalized welcome modals, forced PIN change on first login, and Preview Mode (data not saved until system goes live).
 - **Meeting Presentation Builder**: Enables creation of slideshow-style presentations from templates with document attachments and shareable links.

 ### System Design Choices